fedepacher/CreditScoring-MOX/README.md

 <p align=center><img src=_src/assets/create_bucket.png><p>
 <p align=center><img src=_src/assets/create_bucket_1.png><p>

-- Set a name.
+- Set the name as follow `model-and-dataset-tracker`.
-- Other field by default.
+- Other fields by default.
-- Create a folder for dataset and for models
+- Create a folder for dataset and for model with the following names:
+  - `dataset`
+  - `model`

+>Note: It is important to use the same names, otherwise it will need to change the .dvc/config file.
 ## DVC (Data Version Control) Initialization

 - Install dvc and dvc-gs dependencies